Cookies on the SIM Sherpa website

 at Sky.com

 O2 are constantly expanding their 5G network, which is certainly a good thing for Sky.
-They offer access to O2’s fast, widespread 5G network on every plan so long as your phone is a 5G-ready device.
+They offer access to O2’s widespread 5G network on every plan so long as your phone is a 5G-ready device.

 It’s very simple to get the 5G add-on with your plan.
 You just need to add it to your account on their website.
 After that you’ll get immediate access to 5G.
 Look out for this: